anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 <br/>

 <p style="text-align: justify;">
-Now that I am to compute the element-wise multiplication if I have the correct input matrices, then the problem is how to get those inputs from the given matrices I have.
+Now that I can compute the element-wise multiplication if I have the correct input matrices, the problem is how to get those inputs from the given matrices I have.
 For the kernel, it is already given because the current experiment is simple.
 So the whole problem relies on getting the sub-matrices from the original matrix.
 This part is the most <mark>tricky and important</mark> after the function is built in the first step:
 </p>